 Saturday, August 20, 2016

+The Guardian's John Doran postulates how its come to pass that SWANS have produce the best work of their career so far.
+Where so many other bands of a similar vintage have retread familiar ground, revisiting the formula of past successes, Gira and company chose to instead stake everything on a fresh roll of the dice.
+They took a genuine gamble on creating new art rather than trying to recapture past glories and in doing so, they have conjured an, "Enduring Love: Why SWANS are More Vital Now than Ever".
 The albums of this decade are the fruit of an extended, ever-evolving recordings process, "A Little Drop of Blood: Michael Gira of SWANS Interviewed" for The Quietus describes the often arduous writing, rehearsal, touring and recording in a dynamic creative systole and diastole.
-The undertaking of then translating these recorded works to a marathon live experience documented in an interview with Pitchfork of 2014, "Michael Gira Talks about How Swans Returned without Losing Any Potency".
-Even more personal and confessional, The Quietus have produced a lengthy interview on the explicitly spiritual, transcendental nature of their live incarnation, "This is My Sermon: Michael Gira of Swans Speaks".
+The undertaking of then translating these recorded works to a marathon live experience documented in an interview with Pitchfork of 2014, "Michael Gira Talks about How SWANS Returned without Losing Any Potency".
+Even more personal and confessional, The Quietus have produced a lengthy interview on the explicitly spiritual, transcendental nature of their live incarnation, "This is My Sermon: Michael Gira of SWANS Speaks".
 From which Gira is quoted; "I hope there's a spiritual quality, but it's not a denominational kind of thing, it's an aspiration towards some kind of realization, or breathing the air that the spirits breathe, or going somewhere that is bigger than myself when I conceive these songs.
 It's a great feeling.
 I think The Stooges had a kind of abandon and release, if you listen to Fun House.
 But electric guitar music has the ability to do that to people, and it's also like the Master Musicians Of Jajouka, where they just keep going and you lose your mind but find it simultaneously.
 That's sort of the idea.
 My personal spiritual beliefs are irrelevant.
 Music is the practice."
 And like the albums of their previous iterations in the 1980's and 90s, the live realization of this practice has far exceeded their corresponding recorded works.
-Gira and company's live performances this decade have watched as almost a ritual of invocation, bringing with it the crushing, visceral and transcendental effect of mind-frying, body-numbing volumes to elevate all.
+Gira and company's live performances this decade have watched as almost a ritual of invocation.
+Bringing with them the visceral and transcendental effect of mind-frying, body-numbing volumes to elevate all.